openfoodfacts/openfoodfacts-webcomponents/README.md

 ### Prerequisites

-Ensure you have Node.js and npm installed on your machine:
+Ensure you have Node.js and npm installed on your machine.
+We recommend using the version specified in the .nvmrc file.
+You can use nvm directly to install it with : `nvm install` and `nvm use`.
+You can find more information [here](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).
-- Node.js: version 18.0.0 or higher
-- npm: version 9.0.0 or higher

 ### Installation